maevelander/wp-knowledgebase/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.1.6 =
+CSS updates for responsive widths in default templates.
+Check body width of KB following update.

 = 1.1.5 =
 This is a major upgrade to fix and improve a lot of underlying code in the plugin.
 You won't notice huge changes on the front end or feature wise, but it is important to upgrade for long term stability, security and optimization of the plugin.